nene/sql-parser-cst/README.md

 **Try it live in [AstExplorer][].**

+## Features

+- Detailed TypeScript types for the syntax tree
+- Unified syntax tree for multiple SQL dialects
+- Includes source code location data for all nodes
+- Includes comments in the syntax tree
+- Helpful error messages
+- Fast

-For now it supports the following SQL dialects:
+Supports the following SQL dialects:

 - **SQLite** - full support.
 - **BigQuery** - full support for SELECT, DML and DDL syntax.